taranvohra/Siteglide-docs/graphql/tutorial-6-variables.md

  %}
 ```

 Or, you can use data from Siteglide that's already stored in a Liquid variable.
 In this case, let's say we're in an item.liquid file for a Product.
 We already have access to the Categories that this Product is assigned to - luckily, the data is already a Liquid Array.
-Let's use that data to find other models in the same Category.
+Let's use that data to find other records in the same Category.

 ```html
 {% graphql my_results = "find_items_with_category",